 1. Cut out Caffeine and Alcohol

-If you start your morning with a cup of coffee, consider switching your cup of joe for a cup of caffeine-free tea instead.
-If you can’t function without your caffeine (I feel you there!), at least try to stick to one cup a day.
+If you start your morning with coffee, consider a drink swap, like a caffeine-free tea instead of your cup of joe.
+If you can’t function without your caffeine (I feel you there!), stick to one cup daily.
 The same is true for alcohol.
-You don’t need to quit cold turkey, but try to cut out your nightly glass of wine.
-There are warnings out there about caffeine and alcohol that indicate overconsumption may be linked to miscarriages or difficulty getting pregnant.
-So be cautious and cut them out as much as you can while trying to conceive!
-It will also help when you do become pregnant, and these things need to be reduced significantly if not eliminated.
+You don’t need to quit cold turkey but try to cut out your nightly glass of wine.
+There are warnings out there about caffeine and alcohol that indicate overconsumption may be linked to miscarriages or difficulty getting pregnant.1 So be cautious and cut them out as much as possible while trying to conceive!
+It will also help when you become pregnant, and these things need to be reduced significantly, if not eliminated.

 2. Make Healthy Food Choices

-If your body is healthy, you are creating a better environment for a healthy baby.
-Try to eat a more balanced diet by incorporating a healthy amount of fruits, veggies, and whole grains.
-Other great foods to consider are things rich in calcium like cheese and whole-fat milk.
+If your body is healthy, you create a better environment for a healthy baby.
+Try to eat a more balanced diet by incorporating healthy fruits, veggies, and whole grains.
+Other great foods to consider are calcium-rich foods like cheese and whole-fat milk.
 It’s been said that foods like fish and beans can help with fertility, while spicy foods and trans fats could actually hurt your fertility.
-Once you become pregnant, this list becomes a lot longer (and a lot stricter!), so by creating a wholesome diet while trying to conceive, you will be better prepared for what’s to come.
+Once you become pregnant, this list becomes much longer (and much stricter!), so by creating a wholesome diet while trying to conceive, you will be better prepared for what’s to come.

 3. Create a Workout Routine

 While it’s true that a healthy body is created in the kitchen, it’s also true that your body needs exercise to be truly ready for a baby.
-Pregnancy is tough, and it requires a lot of energy—energy you can gain during regular exercise.
+Pregnancy is tough and requires a lot of energy—energy you can gain during regular exercise.
 If you don’t currently work out at all, consider adding in a workout a few times a week to start.
-Even just a little cardio each week can make a big difference for your fertility, but pregnancy and labor too.
+Even a little cardio each week can make a big difference in your fertility, pregnancy, and labor.

 4. Consider a Prenatal Vitamin